Bridge permits for certain implements of husbandry, 181.1

 Purpose and Summary

-This proposed rule making implements the change made to Iowa Code section 321.463(4) within 2019 Iowa Acts, Senate File 555, section 1.
-The proposed amendment allows a local authority to issue a special permit letting a self-propelled implement of husbandry used exclusively for the application of organic or inorganic plant food materials, agricultural limestone or agricultural chemicals to operate over a bridge within the local authority's jurisdiction with a weight in excess of weight limitations established by the local authority but within the weight limitations imposed by Iowa Code chapter 321.
+This rule making implements the change made to Iowa Code section 321.463(4) within 2019 Iowa Acts, Senate File 555, section 1.
+The amendment allows a local authority to issue a special permit letting a self-propelled implement of husbandry used exclusively for the application of organic or inorganic plant food materials, agricultural limestone or agricultural chemicals to operate over a bridge within the local authority's jurisdiction with a weight in excess of weight limitations established by the local authority but within the weight limitations imposed by Iowa Code chapter 321.
 Before issuing a special permit, the local authority must evaluate the affected bridge according to the American Association of State Highway and Transportation Officials Manual for Bridge Evaluation.
-The proposed amendment also makes a correction to the name of the Bridges and Structures Bureau.
+The amendment also makes a correction to the name of the Bridges and Structures Bureau.

 The Department is unable to determine the fiscal impact of allowing a local authority to issue a special permit granting operation over a bridge within its jurisdiction of a self-propelled implement of husbandry used exclusively for the application of organic or inorganic plant food materials, agricultural limestone or agricultural chemicals with excess weight.
 Special permits cost $35 for single trip and $200 for multitrip.
 Unladen self-propelled implements of husbandry typically do not exceed legal axle loads.
 Fully laden self-propelled implements of husbandry are estimated to have axle loads that will not permit them to cross many bridges.
 It is difficult to estimate how many operators will apply for a special permit to operate these self-propelled implements of husbandry partially laden.